Archeology and History

 As TxDOT builds roads and bridges, archeologists and historians review how transportation projects might affect Texas' history, heritage and cultural environments.

 Addressing cultural resources is one step in the environmental review process that all projects must go through before construction.
+It is part of what we do that goes Beyond the Road.

 TxDOT consults with the Texas Historical Commission, the cultural resources community and federally recognized Native American tribes to determine how to manage cultural resources under the guidance of the National Historic Preservation Act.